WNYB: TCT arrives

 Grant Broadcasting purchased the license in 1995.
-Rather than immediately putting the station back on the air, Grant negotiated with Marion, Illinois–based Tri-State Christian Television, owner of WNYB (channel 49), for the channel 49 license, in exchange for the channel 26 license, cash and a new, more powerful broadcasting facility in Arkwright.
+Rather than immediately putting the station back on the air, Grant negotiated with Marion, Illinois–based Tri-State Christian Television (now Total Christian Television), owner of WNYB (channel 49), for the channel 49 license, in exchange for the channel 26 license, cash and a new, more powerful broadcasting facility in Arkwright.
 The facility featured one of the tallest towers in the region, atop one of the highest hills of western New York State.
 This changed channel 26 from having a very poor signal to one of the largest coverage areas in the Northeast.
 It provided at least secondary coverage from Erie, Pennsylvania, to the southwest suburbs of Toronto.
 Tri-State accepted and on January 10, 1997, it took over the channel 26 license and moved the WNYB intellectual unit there.
-Grant in turn took over channel 49, which became WB affiliate WNYO-TV; it became a MyNetworkTV affiliate in 2006 when The WB merged with UPN to form CW.
+Grant in turn took over channel 49, which became WB affiliate WNYO-TV; it became a MyNetworkTV affiliate in 2006 when The WB merged with UPN to form The CW.